sib-swiss/containers-introduction-training/docs/course_material/day2/3_generalising_snakemake.md

 ### Creating a rule to map trimmed reads on a reference genome

-Once you have trimmed reads, the next step is to map those reads onto a reference assembly, here _S. cerevisiae_ strain S288C, to eventually obtain read counts.
+Once we have trimmed reads, the next step is to map those reads onto a reference assembly, here _S. cerevisiae_ strain S288C, to eventually obtain read counts.
 The assembly used in this exercise is [RefSeq GCF_000146045.2](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000146045.2/) and was retrieved via the NCBI genome website.

 **Exercise:** Implement a rule to map the trimmed reads on the _S. cerevisiae_ assembly using [HISAT2](https://www.nature.com/articles/s41587-019-0201-4).

 !!! note "HISAT2 genome index"
     To align reads on a genome, HISAT2 relies on a graph-based index.
-We built the genome index for you, using the command `hisat2-build -p 24 -f Scerevisiae.fasta Scerevisiae_genome_index`.
+We built the genome index for you, using the command `hisat2-build -p 24 -f Scerevisiae.fasta resources/genome_indices/Scerevisiae_index`.
     <br>`-p` is the number of threads to use, `-f` is the genomic sequence in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format) and `Scerevisiae_genome_index` is the global name shared by all the index files.

 <!-- AT.
 Check if I need to add a newline -->